WoTTsecurity/wott-io/_posts/2019-10-15-what-is-selinux.md

 SELinux is milder than most MAC models and a good introduction into implementing MAC for your own security.
 In SELinux, the system administrator is the security officer.

-**Note**: There are Linux distributions that have SELinux preinstalled- these are the Red Hat distributions
+**Note**: There are Linux distributions that have SELinux preinstalled, such as RedHat Enterprise Linux (RHEL) and CentOS.

 It's useful to have SELinux on your servers as it protects your server from malicious or flawed programs.
 The 'strength' of SELinux is at the discretion of the system administrator.
 It comes in 3 modes: